 Sales performance is the process of measuring sales activity and comparing the results to sales targets and quotas.
-On the whole, every business wants good sales performance, yet it can be challenging to accomplish for many.
+On the whole, every business wants good sales performance, just like customers want to avoid retail traps, yet it can be challenging to accomplish for many.

 Consistency is the key to effective sales results.
 Anyone can have a successful sales month, but a high-performing sales team can consistently meet or exceed sales goals over time, regardless of economic conditions or competition.
 Overall, improvisation in efficiency is figuring out ways to use time efficiently.
 One can keep the end objective in mind by including structure and purpose in their day.

 Your enablement activities, such as content management or sales training, affect your sales effectiveness, customer experience, cross-functional alignment, and corporate culture.
 These aspects work together to assess whether your team has the skills and knowledge they need to engage clients successfully.